thisisxvr/ds-and-a/union-find/percolation/percolation.md

 }
 ```

-The constructor should throw a java.lang.IllegalArgumentException if either n ≤ 0 or trials ≤ 0.
+The constructor should throw a `java.lang.IllegalArgumentException` if either `n ≤ 0` or `trials ≤ 0`.
-Also, include a main() method that takes two command-line arguments n and T, performs T independent computational experiments (discussed above) on an n-by-n grid, and prints the sample mean, sample standard deviation, and the 95% confidence interval for the percolation threshold.
-Use StdRandom to generate random numbers; use StdStats to compute the sample mean and sample standard deviation.
+Also, include a `main()` method that takes two command-line arguments *n* and *T*, performs *T* independent computational experiments (discussed above) on an *n*-by-*n* grid, and prints the sample mean, sample standard deviation, and the *95% confidence interval* for the percolation threshold.
+Use `StdRandom` to generate random numbers; use `StdStats` to compute the sample mean and sample standard deviation.

 ```
 % java PercolationStats 200 100